bombayjesus/open-city-design/README.md

 So, what are you waiting for?
 Get your butt over to our website and start exploring.
 Join the Open City Design community and let's make a difference.

+-

+What is Open City Design working towards?

+-

 # CREDITS
 ### OpenAI and GPT-3.5's conversations with @bombayjesus
 ### Supervillains.wtf for being a wild enough space to help envision an Open City Blueprint; because why NOT?!